thedworak/dfg_3dviewer/README.md

     - hyphens or underscores instead of spaces
     - no national characters such as symbols or spaces
     - uploaded archive should be named the same as input file and content should be placed directly in the archive (without subdirectories)
 - upload all the sources needed for rendering.
 For example OBJ needs MTL files (if any) and textures uploaded too.
-If you want to do this, please place them inside single archive.
+If you want to do this, please place them inside a single archive.

 ## Screenshots